 Also, find out how many people need a quiet area for individual work.
-Dedicated workstations for individual employees should be spaced far enough to allow for privacy and to avoid distractions.
+Dedicated workstations for individual hybrid employees should be spaced far enough to allow for privacy and to avoid distractions.

 When it comes to more activity-based spaces, consider asking yourself:

 - Do you have enough collaborative spaces for team meetings?

 - Are they equipped with the necessary tools and resources for successful remote meetings such as screens, cameras, and video conferencing tools?

 - How can creating a break area for relaxation and socializing promote connection and boost productivity?

 Consider all this to ensure that employees have access to the right environment and equipment for the type of work they are doing.
 A good hybrid workplace design accounts for the fact that the needs of teams may change from week to week.

 2. Help Teams Plan Their Hybrid Work Schedules to Maximize Productivity

 Scheduling software is essential for creating a well-organized hybrid work environment.
 With the right scheduling tools, it is possible to enable both in-office and remote employees to work more effectively and efficiently.
 We found that 87% of senior decision-makers have fully or partially implemented room and desk reservation tools, making working for the office more accessible and collaborative.

 When choosing a scheduling tool for your organization, make sure it allows people to choose a desk equipped with the right technology, lets them see who will be in the office, and discover any planned office activities.
 By having visibility into office activity, employees are more likely to come in.
 Microsoft’s WTI Pulse Report shows that: